Why Now is a Great Time to Buy a New Home

 Why buy now?

 Since the recession, prices have continued to rebound.
-Mortgage rates, which had begun to move up have dropped to the lowest ever.
+Mortgage rates, which had begun to move up have dropped again.
 Employment in the Twin Cities is strong, and millennials are beginning to reach peak home buying years (and this generation is larger than any other in history).
 Safety and energy efficiency in new homes is better than ever before, too.
 So if you've been on the fence, now is the time to take the plunge and find that dream home you've always wanted.

 Should everyone own a home?